Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Limited-Stage Disease

 No universally accepted definition of this term is available.
-Limited-stage disease (LD) SCLC is confined to the hemithorax of origin, the mediastinum, or the supraclavicular nodes, which can be encompassed within a tolerable radiation therapy port.
+Limited-stage disease (LD) SCLC is confined to the hemithorax of origin, mediastinum, or supraclavicular nodes, which can be encompassed within a tolerable radiation therapy port.

 Extensive-Stage Disease